Masculine Archetypes: 6 Types of Men You See in Real Life

 Toxic version: weaponizes trivia, debates the toaster, forgets outcomes.
 Almost like winning was the whole point.

 It’s awkward, it’s tragic, and it’s a little funny.
 He may not win the game, but he’s still on the board.
-He doesn’t believe in this Masculine Archetype bulshit with his whole Omega chest.
+He doesn’t believe in this masculine archetype bullshit with his whole omega chest.

 Vibe in the wild